jimbro1000/2364reader/README.md

 5. Read the rom as normal

 ### Reading a 2332 rom (4K bytes/32K bits)

+While I intended the jumper to gracefully handle A12 addressing when reading a 2332 but in the current design it gives unexpected results.
+Until fixed the steps for reading a 2332 are the same as for the 8K 2364.
+The end result is that the upper 4K are read as $FF instead of repeating the image.

+A change to the board has been made to circumvent the problem but is not tested.

+#### Ignore until fixed:

 1. Move the jumper to the 4k side of the board